-HERstory is a process-based durational performance involving discourse, creative writing and improvisation (music jam, dance cypher, spoken word and story circles ).
-Gathering dancers, poets, singers at Fleisher Art Memorial, this experiential performance moved audiences literally from gallery spaces to the sanctuary, and emotionally through the stories shared on generational trauma, patriarchy, colonialism and #metoo movement.
-The mother-daughter dance section became a highlight as Gavino invited mothers and daughters to a dance, a commentary on her own frustrations on the Western patriarchal ideas of the bride.
-The performance ended in a ritual of signing permission slips allowing each attendee the permission for self-love and self healing.
+HERstory is a process-based durational performance involving discourse, creative writing, and improvisation (music jam, dance cipher, spoken word and story circles ).
+Gathering dancers, poets, singers at Fleisher Art Memorial, this experiential performance moved audiences literally from gallery spaces to the sanctuary and emotionally through the stories shared on generational trauma, patriarchy, colonialism, and the #metoo movement.
+The mother-daughter dance section became a highlight as Gavino invited mothers and daughters to dance.
+The performance ended in a ritual of signing permission slips, an offering to the goddess, Eshun, allowing each attendee the permission for self-love and self-healing.